danmgs/-AWS.Pipeline.CloudFormation/README.md

 A project to demo AWS CodePipeline with Cloud Formation templates.

 These templates will setup an insfrastructure and a CI/CD pipeline :
+- creation of a network with VPC and subnets.
-- creation of an AutoScaling Group with an Application Load Balancer
+- creation of an AutoScaling Group (ASG) with an Application Load Balancer (ALB)
 - creation of a CodeDeploy Project Configuration
 - creation of a CodeBuild Project Configuration
 - creation of a CodePipeline Configuration
+- Deployment of a Website in .Net Core 3.0.

 ## Prerequisites